 5 Things Furniture Sellers Can Do to Drive More Sales During COVID-19

-Now that people are inside all the time, they’re buying office furniture for their work-from-home setups and investing in fun pieces to liven up their spaces.
+Now that people are inside all the time, they’re buying office furniture for their work-from-home setups and investing in fun home decor to liven up their spaces.
 As the weather gets warmer, too, outdoor furniture sales will spike.

 Furniture shopping was starting to move online before the pandemic, but now it’s likely here to stay.
-Here’s what furniture sellers can do to ramp up their eCommerce strategy and drive more sales while demand soars during COVID-19.
+Here’s what furniture stores can do to ramp up their eCommerce strategy and drive more online sales while demand soars during COVID-19.

 If shoppers can’t look at your furniture up close in stores, your product images better tell them everything they need to know.

-Have high-resolution, rich images for each product, and within each product page have images for different configurations, add-on pieces, or various setups.
-Multiple images is key, because today’s shoppers expect five to eight.
+Make sure you have high-resolution, rich images for each product, and within each product page, have images for different configurations, add-on pieces, or various setups.
+Multiple images is key, because today’s shoppers expect five to eight photos per product.

 See Figure 1 for a product page from Crate and Barrel that does a good job of offering detailed visual information.
 This sofa has 11 high-res images, a mixture of white-background and lifestyle shots of the item from every angle.

 While Amazon may still be the go-to for online shopping, including within the furniture industry, COVID-19 has caused a decisive shift in consumers’ attitudes toward the eCommerce giant.
 As Amazon workers went on strike in demand of better protections and benefits during the pandemic, many previous Amazon shoppers are eager to find alternatives.

 So first of all, simply not being Amazon is a great selling point for your furniture business right now.
 Beyond that, providing a first-rate online experience can further convert former Amazon shoppers who are accustomed to its notoriously cluttered website.